fastfire/IoC_Attack_ESXi_Feb_2023/README.md

 https://gist.github.com/achillean/33fe43afc36208a595e75200cb7abe97

 **Compromised surface**

-it is possible to get a good idea of the compromised surface using these queries within Shodan and Censys:
+It is possible to get a good idea of the compromised surface using these queries within Shodan and Censys:

 Shodan (837 compromised hosts on February 6rd): https://beta.shodan.io/search?query=html%3A%22We+hacked+your+company+successfully%22+title%3A%22How+to+Restore+Your+Files%22